projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

             basl_end(&io[0], &io[1]);
         }

-After handling each entry, virtual ACPI tables are present in UOS memory.
+After handling each entry, virtual ACPI tables are present in User VM memory.

-For passthrough dev in UOS, we may need to add some ACPI description in virtual DSDT table.
+For passthrough dev in User VM, we may need to add some ACPI description in virtual DSDT table.
 There is one hook (passthrough_write_dsdt) in ``hw/pci/passthrough.c`` for this.
 The following source code, shows calls different functions to add different contents for each vendor and